Aubrac

-Aubrac is a small village in the southern Massif Central of France.
-The name is also applied to the surrounding countryside, which is properly called L'Aubrac in French.
-The Aubrac region has been a member of the Natura 2000 network since August 2006.
+Aubrac ([obʁak]) is a volcanic and granitic plateau located in the south-central Massif Central of France.
+This region has been a member of the Natura 2000 network since August 2006.
 It straddles three départements (Cantal, Aveyron and Lozère) and three régions (Auvergne, Midi-Pyrénées and Languedoc-Roussillon).
+The village of the same name is located in this region.

 Geography, geology

 Aubrac is a volcanic and granitic plateau that extends over an area of 1,500 km2.
 The volcanic eruptions occurred between 6 and 9 million year ago and were of Hawaiian type with fluid lavas.
 There are therefore no individual volcanic cones.
 The volcanic zone occupies the west side while the other part of the plateau is formed of granite.
 The average altitude is about 1,200 meters with the highest point at 1,469 meters (Signal de Mailhebiau) in the south.
 All the region has been eroded by glaciers during three glacial periods.
 The Aubrac includes four glacial lakes: lac des Salhiens, lac de Saint-Andéol, lac de Souveyrols and lac de Born.
 In the south, the highest summits of the Aubrac dominate the Lot valley, which lies 1,000 m below.